alexs2112/YoutubeMP3Downloader/README.md

  1. Run the python code through the command line directly with `python YTMP3.py`
  2. Run the [YTMP3.exe](dist/YTMP3.exe) executable.
 This is a standalone file and can be downloaded directly from github, it does not require the rest of the repo to function (simply navigate to the file and click `download`)

+### Requirements:
+These requirements are *only* required for running the application through the command line or building the executable through `build.bat`.
+They are *not* required for running the built `YTMP3.exe` executable.
+  - yt-dlp: https://pypi.org/project/yt-dlp/ (`pip install yt-dlp`)
+  - eyed3: https://eyed3.readthedocs.io/en/latest/ (`pip install eyed3`)
+  - The ffmpeg executable needs to be added to `resources/`
+    - There is a current build of ffmpeg in [resources/ffmpeg.zip](resources/ffmpeg.zip), unzip this and move `ffmpeg.exe` to `resources/`

 ### Usage
  - Copy and paste youtube video links into the input text box
    - These can take the form of the youtube shareable link (`https://youtu.be/<song_id>`) or full youtube watch links (`https://www.youtube.com/watch?<song_id>&<ignored_parameters>`)